Sound Fountain

 Concert Hall to Crowell-Collier

 Susan Nelson wrote to me that she had done research on the subject and had found that the Concert Hall catalog was sold to Crowell-Collier Publishing Company according to Billboard and New York Times.
 She writes that in July, 1956, Concert Hall Society and its various American offshoots were purchased by the Crowell-Collier Publishing Company (publisher of Collier’s and many other magazines as well as Collier’s Encyclopedia) which had its own record club division.
-The following year, New York’s Record Hunter advertised Concert Hall Society recordings at a reduced price ($1.97) noting, "These 12” singles and albums have been discontinued by the manufacturer, and may never again be available from the manufacturer at any price . . .”
+The following year, New York’s Record Hunter advertised Concert Hall Society recordings at a reduced price ($1.97) noting that "These 12” singles and albums have been discontinued by the manufacturer, and may never again be available from the manufacturer at any price . . .”
 (New York Times, 24 February 1957, p.
 119).

 Roland Gelatt in High Fidelity Magazine